Gin-Quin/xml-artist/README.md

     // set to false if you want to parse non-strict xml
     strict: true,

-    // whether or not to trim text and comment nodes.
-If you intend to pretty print, you should set it to true
+    // whether or not to trim text and comment nodes
+    // (if you intend to pretty print, you should set it to true)
     trim: false,

-    // if true, turn any whitespace into a single space.
+    // if true, turn any whitespace into a single space
     normalize: false,

-    // if true, lowercase tag names and attribute names in loose mode, rather than uppercasing them
+    // if true, lowercase tag and attribute names instead of uppercasing
     lowercase: true,

-    // if true, only parse predefined XML entities (&amp; &apos; &gt; &lt; and &quot;)
+    // if true, only parse predefined XML entities
+    // (&amp; &apos; &gt; &lt; and &quot;)
     strictEntities: false,
 }
 ```